COVID-19 SERVICE CHANGES & PRECAUTIONS (updated 24th March 2020)

 When the Columbarium Lawn area was initially developed for burials, almost 20 years ago, plaques were placed on backfill soil with no foundation.
 Unfortunately, this practice resulted in considerable subsidence and displacement of many plaques.
 Previous attempts to reset plaques provided only short-term relief.
 The Trust has now implemented a permanent solution by stabilising the plaques and bringing the area up to modern industry standards, including provision of new vases.

 A limited number of new grave sites are still available within Box Hill Cemetery.
-Premium lawn grave sites are available for $25,280 (until 30 June 2018).
+Premium lawn grave sites are available for $26,350*.
 These sites include prime positions in the new Collyer Lawn (just inside the Middleborough Road main entrance).
-Some new monumental grave sites are also available throughout Box Hill Cemetery for $15,235 (until 30 June 2018).
-And cremated remains may also be interred and memorialised in lawn, wall and garden niches.
-To secure one of the last remaining interment sites in the heart of Melbourne’s east, interested families are welcome to call our helpful office staff on (03) 9890 1229 for an appointment.
+Some new monumental earth grave sites are also available throughout Box Hill Cemetery for $15,880* and monumental graves sites with foundations for $22,050*.
+Mausoleum crypts are also available, with prices varying, depending on type of crypt and level.
+Inspection is most welcome and further information is available by appointment.

 The Trust apologises for any inconvenience relating to ongoing improvements around the cemetery.
 We understand the importance of access to memorials and facilities at all times.
 Our courteous staff and contractors strive to minimise disruptions in the course of their work.
 We are certain that most visitors will be highly-pleased with the results of our continuing endeavours.